AVIT 501. General Issues in Aviation/Aerospace. 3 Credits.

 Methods and procedures of development, design and analysis related to aviation industry research.
 Topics include problem identification, review of literature, research design, and data analysis.
 This course is designed to give an overview of quantitative, qualitative and mixed-method approaches research design.
 The course includes the experience of critically evaluating research projects and developing a research project based on the principles discussed in class.
 Prerequisites: AVIT 501, and AVIT 503 or PSYC 541.
 F.

 AVIT 505.
-Qualitative Research Methods.
+Qualitative and Mixed Methods Research Design.
 3 Credits.

 AVIT 506.
 Quantitative Research Methods.
 3 Credits.